 between 1980 and 1999.
 This research was the motivation for so

-As an instructor, my courses were almost always future oriented: I taught
+my courses where almost always future oriented: I taught

 an "office automation" course in the early 1980s, which

 reflected the early introduction of word processing on

 computers.
-Also in the early 80's I taught
+Also in the early 80's I taught an

 students developed the specifications for the first